phoenixframework/phoenix/docs/controllers.md

   |> render "index.html"
 end
 ```
-When we load the page, and we should be rendering the admin layout without a logo.
+When we load the page, we should be rendering the admin layout without a logo.

 ### Overriding Rendering Formats